 There are 50 characters at time of writing, with a weekly rotation of eight free-to-play ones.
 You can earn gold to buy new ones, or you buy the All Legends Pack, which unlocks all current and future characters.
 The game receives regular updates, has a thriving community, and is probably one of the best brawlers for Android.

-Updated December 2020: Added Brawlhalla to our list!
+Updated May 2021: Added Final Fighter to our list!